gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

-*superbia*, could be discerned as the permanently present danger of the fall from true nature; but he had, on the contrary, to interpret the life of passion as the nature of man so that the phenomena of spiritual life appeared as extremes of superbia.
+*superbia*, could be discerned as the permanently present danger of the fall from true nature; but he had, on the contrary, to interpret the life of passion as the nature of man so that the phenomena of spiritual life appeared as extremes of *superbia*.

 According to this conception, the generic nature of man must be studied in terms of human passions; the objects of the passions are no legitimate object of inquiry.
-8 This is the funda¬ mental counterposition to classic and Christian moral philosophy.
+This is the fundamental counterposition to classic and Christian moral philosophy.
 Aristotelian ethics starts from the purposes of action and explores the order of human life in terms of the ordination of all actions toward a highest